centrifugal/web/README.md

 ### Develop with Centrifugo

-It's possible to develop admin web UI with Centrifugo using `admin_web_proxy_address` option.
+To develop admin web UI with Centrifugo use `admin_web_proxy_address` Centrifugo option.
 So you can run `npm run dev`, also run Centrifugo with config like:

 ```json
 {